 Why are you a designer?

-I have been dreaming of being a designer since I was nine years old.
-I always wanted to make things to be the way I wanted them to be, not following somebody else’s norms and standards.
-I was very into extreme sport for a while and couldn’t find gear I considered to be cool enough so I drew a few suggestion myself.
-But I still didn’t think I was good enough to apply to design school at first.
+– I have been dreaming of being a designer since I was young – even though back then I didn’t really know what design was.
+I always enjoyed all kinds of creative activities.
+During my schooldays I was fortunate enough to deepen this passion.
+I always wanted to make things the way I wanted them to be, not following somebody else’s norms and standards.
+I was very passionate about crafts and design, however I didn’t believe that I was good enough to apply at design schools.
 Then I just went for it – and got accepted.

-– When we give form to people’s surroundings that informs how they will feel and behave.
-Good design can make people more attentive, more mindful, more concerned about what is happening to their surroundings and to the world.
+– When we give form to people’s surroundings we influence how they will feel and behave.
+I believe that good design can make people more attentive, more mindful, more concerned about what is happening to their surroundings and to the world.
 Designers form the surroundings, then the surroundings form us.